Aasim-k/handwritten_number_recognizer/basic-neural-network-session/README.md

 - **Requirement Status:** ✅ Successfully Achieved

 ---
-### ⚙️ Optimizer
-The model is trained using the **Adam optimizer**, which adapts learning rates per parameter and provides fast convergence suitable for small networks like this one.

 ## 🏗️ Model Architecture

 The model is a **CNN-based architecture** optimized for MNIST digits.